Data Processing Agreement (as the processor)

 THIS AGREEMENT is BETWEEN the company set out in the Pricing Agreement and Terms & Conditions (hereinafter referred to as the “Company“);

-AND Speakserve Limited trading as babl, a company incorporated in England with registered number 07640707, whose registered office is at 85 Fleet Street, London, EC4Y 1AE (hereinafter referred to as “babl“),
+AND Babl Global Limited, a company incorporated in England with registered number 07640707, whose registered office is at 85 Fleet Street, London, EC4Y 1AE (hereinafter referred to as “Babl“),

 - Company is acting in its capacity as a Data Controller pursuant to Data Protection Laws (capitalised terms defined below);

-- Company intends to appoint babl as a Data Processor according to Data Protection Laws, and babl intends to accept such appointment.
+- The company intends to appoint Babl as a Data Processor according to Data Protection Laws, and Babl intends to accept such appointment.